MicrosoftDocs/learn/learn-pr/azure/aks-governance-azure-policy/includes/5-exercise-assign-policy-to-aks-cluster.md

 1. Copy the _External-IP_ of the **simple-nginx** service and paste it in your browser to see if the service runs as expected.

-   If the external IP is listed as `<pending>` simply re-run the command.
+   If the external IP is listed as `<pending>`, rerun the command.
 It takes time to allocate a public IP address for your workload.

    ![A screenshot showing nginx running, which came from Docker Hub](../media/5-nginx-dockerhub.png)